50 fun-packed things to do in the summer holidays

 Face masks (the beauty types, not the COVID-19 protection types), home pedicures, hairdressing and a makeover... set up your own home salon with the small humans.

 Take a wander around London's best country parks.
 And if you don't live near London, discover the ones in your area.
+Don't forget a picnic (and to check for train strikes before you set off!).

 Get the kids' imaginations firing on all cylinders by making some cool puppets with them, and then getting them to come up with a little puppet show of their own.
 If you need some 'how to make a puppet' inspo, then we love this adorable sock puppet craft by Schaeresteipapier.